 In the actual test you will need to select the correct phrase or sentence to insert into a short passage.
 You will be given a choice of several choices, only one of which is grammatically correct.
 In the practice questions below, identify which sentence is grammatically correct.

 Literacy Test Tips – Comprehension Test

-This section of the Professional Skills Test – Literacy test measures your ability to fully comprehend passages of text.
-Your understanding will be tested in many different ways, including:
+This section of the Professional Skills Test – Literacy test measures your ability to fully comprehend passages of text:

-Presenting the same information in a different way
+- Firstly, Presenting the same information in a different way.

 There are several different questions types that you might encounter in the comprehension test.
 Go with your instinct.
 Think about the reading level and tone.
 Does it sound like school policy to you?
 Does it read as though it is information for teachers?
 Is the piece’s reading level accessible to pupils?

 Another question format asks you to suggest summary headings.
 Analyse the main point(s) of the paragraph objectively.
 Don’t be misled by something that’s only mentioned once in a single phrase or sentence.
 It can be helpful, particularly if you are short of time, to focus on the first and last sentences in a paragraph.
 This is where you are likely to find the topic sentence.
 In a well-written paragraph, the topic sentence summarises the paragraph’s main point.

 For each passage you need to consider both the overall meaning and the detail.
 To assess the bigger picture, ask yourself questions such as : What is the main message?
 Who is the intended audience?
 When reflecting on the passage’s detail ask yourself: What are the facts?
 What’s the most important information in a passage?

 It is not possible to cover the full range of different question types that can be found in the Professional Skills Test – Comprehension test.

 – Firstly, summarising the main points that the passage makes.